 Animals have a unique ability to lift our spirits, comfort and relax us, and show us new perspectives on the world.
 Pets can also offer us unconditional love and companionship, while wildlife can help us to feel grounded, inspired, and part of something bigger.

 So, for animal lovers alike, the big question is usually: how can I spend more time with animals?
-And this may be particularly relevant if you don’t have a pet of your own.
+And this might be particularly relevant if you don’t have a pet of your own.

 1. Try birdwatching

-Birdwatching is a great way to get outside and get closer to nature, while helping to your mind on the present moment.
+Birdwatching is a great way to get closer to nature while helping you focus on the present.

 You don’t need to go far to have a memorable birdwatching experience.
 Birds are almost everywhere – we often just need to look a little more closely to find the window into their interesting and captivating world.